How It Works

 Following this public formal consultation process the Plan will be reviewed and submitted to Cheshire East Council together with a Consultation Statement that sets out who has been consulted and how their views have informed the Plan.
 This is why your input is so important.

 Cheshire East Council will then re-consult, before the plan is subjected to an examination by an independent examiner.
-Once any further amendments have been made, the plan will be subject to a local Referendum and then "Made" by Cheshire East Council.
-From then on it will be used to determine planning applications in Alderley Edge.
+Once any further amendments have been made, the plan will be subject to a local Referendum and if there is a majority 'Yes' vote, it will be "Made" by Cheshire East Council and used to determine planning applications in Alderley Edge until 2030.